AntoineSoetewey/statsandr/content/faq.md

 Thanks in advance for your feedback, I will correct the post as soon as possible!

-## 8. I have a question or I would like to collaborate with you, how can I contact you?
+## 8. I have a question, how can I contact you?

 In order for me to answer you as soon as possible, here are the best communication methods: